ozmos/100-days-of-code/r1-log.md

 ###R1D36
 I continued work on my calculator.
 It should be passing 13 of the tests now.
 Just need to add a few more features to get it passing all tests.

+###R1D37
+My calculator now passes all tests!!
+I styled it quickly and handed it in. ** One more front end project to go!!!**